 Click&Clean is one of the must-have Chrome extensions for privacy and safety.
 As the name suggests, it deletes your browser history, URLs you have typed, cache, cookies, and downloads in just 1-click once you close the Chrome browser!
 The extension is a kill switch that you can press to delete the traces of your internet session immediately.
 Not only can it remove the aforementioned details, Click&Clean also offers an app that can clean temporary files on your computer’s hard disk to make way for disk space.

 2. Privacy Badger

 Privacy Badger is a great extension that protects your online privacy while you are browsing the internet.
 It blocks spying ads and invisible trackers and ensures that companies can’t track your browsing without your consent.
 One of the biggest problems with online browsing today is the trackers that follow you across websites and generate information about you to deliver targeted ads.
 Privacy Badger protects you from such kinds of invisible trackers.

 Install: Privacy Badger

-5. uBlock Origin
+3. uBlock Origin

-While you might think that most of the information available on the web is available for free, you are actually paying for it with your privacy.
-Invisible trackers track you across sites and deliver you targeted ads.
-While the extensions mentioned above stop invisible trackers from tracking your browsing data, uBlock Origin blocks those persistent ads from showing on the websites. uBlock also allows you to whitelist the websites of your favorite creators so that you can browse the internet ad-free without keeping a guilty conscience.
+While you might think that most of the information on the web is free, you are actually paying for it with your privacy.
+Invisible trackers track you across sites and deliver targeted ads.
+While the extensions mentioned above stop invisible trackers from tracking browsing data, uBlock Origin blocks those persistent ads from showing on the websites. uBlock also allows you to whitelist the websites of your favorite creators so that you can browse the internet ad-free without keeping a guilty conscience.